EgosOwn/onionr/README.md

 ## Disclaimer

-The Tor Project, I2P developers, and anyone else do not own, create, or endorse this project, and are not otherwise involved.
+The Tor Project and I2P developers do not own, create, or endorse this project, and are not otherwise involved.

+Tor is a trademark for the Tor Project.
+We do not own it.

 The 'open source badge' is by Maik Ellerbrock and is licensed under a Creative Commons Attribution 4.0 International License.